mckennatim/v18/tags/02-wsclient/iot/README.md

 ## wsclient log
 ### 1/24/23 02-wsclient
 a multipane ws client using mqtt-hooks

+`mqtt-hooks/src` and `react-zonetimer/src` in the v18/@mckennatim are used as the imports instead of the npm packages.
+This is because the existing versions have tons of vulnerabilities and don't even `npm install`

 ### 1/24/23 01-qd-multipane_iot